 Tuning Fork Therapy

 VAT applies sound directly to the body.
-The patient will lie down on a special bed or mat, where speakers are strategically placed, so that sounds and vibrations, when played, will penetrate the patient to a deep cellular level.
-This is typically used on patients recovering from injuries, cancer, and even strokes.
+The patient is laid down on a special bed.
+Speakers are strategically placed around the bed so that sounds and vibrations will penetrate the patient on a deep cellular level.
+Vibroacoustic therapy assists patients recovering from injuries, cancer, and even strokes.

 Instruments Used In Sound Healing

 Of course for sound healing, certain tools will be required.
 Some of these instruments are easily found or learned.
 For others, they might require professionals or special circumstances.

 Here are the most powerful instruments used for sound healing: